 Outings are arranged on the second Tuesday of each alternate month.
 Outings to a place of interest, which might occupy a morning or a full day, almost always include a luncheon together.
 Outings are well supported.

-The April outing will be an exciting coach and ferry trip around Port Phillip Bay.
-We will set off from the Waterloo Cup Hotel and travel to Geelong for morning tea.
+The first outing for 2021 will be held on Tuesday 18 May.
+This will be an exciting coach and ferry trip around Port Phillip Bay, deferred from 2020.
+We will set off from the Anglers Tavern and travel to Geelong for morning tea.
 Then it will be a short hop to Queenscliff to board the ferry to Sorrento.
 Lunch will be at the Rye RSL, before we set off from the Mornington Peninsula back to Melbourne.
 This outing will be subsidised by the Club so that the all-inclusive total cost will be around $45.
 Members are encouraged to invite friends to join them on this outing.

 For further information about Club outings, please email here.